NHERI-SimCenter/rWHALE/README.md

 Visual studio projects is under development.
 Currently the workflow can be built and run in windows using the Windows subsystem for linux and building using the same commands for *nix systems.

 ## Data

-Some data files required to run the workflow is not included in this repository, and is distributed using the [SimCenter Box account](https://berkeley.box.com/s/7es601ve766fprph88n67khfip7fqupd).
+Some data files required to run the workflow are not included in this repository, and is distributed using the [SimCenter Box account](https://berkeley.box.com/s/7es601ve766fprph88n67khfip7fqupd).
 If you cannot access the data, please contact the SimCenter using [Slack](https://designsafe-ci.slack.com/messages/C92HT3GG4) or by [email](nheri-simcenter@berkeley.edu).

 * **BIM Datasets**: The workflow is distributed with a sample UrbanSim data to run a sample number of buildings, e.g. sample buildings.csv and parcels.csv files for UrbanSimDatabase with 100 buildigns.
 Data for SF Bay Area is available only for the GenericBimDatabase application and can be obtained from the SimCenter Box account.